-FY 2019 Planned Safety Activities
+FY 2021 Planned Safety Activities

-Inspections Inspections Investigations New Entrant Sum of FY 2019 Average 2004/05 Safety Audits Activities Activities
+Inspections Investigations New Entrant Sum of FY 2021 Average 2004/ Safety Audits Activities Activities

 13967 144 54 14165 19505

-The sum of your planned FY 2019 safety activities must equal or exceed the average number of 2004/2005 activities to be reimbursed for non-CMV traffic enforcement activities.
-Update the number of FY 2019 roadside inspections, investigations, and/or new entrant safety audits to be eligible for reimbursement.
+The sum of your planned FY 2021 safety activities must equal or exceed the average number of 2004/2005 activities.
+To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2021 roadside inspections, investigations, and/or new entrant safety audits to reflect the allowable amount.